conda/conda/docs/source/build_tutorials/pkgs2.rst

     conda convert --platform all ~/anaconda/conda-bld/linux-64/pyinstrument-0.13.1-py27_0.tar.bz2 -o outputdir/

-Note: change your path and filename to the exact path and filename you saved in Step 7.
+NOTE: change your path and filename to the exact path and filename you saved in Step 7.

 .. _anaconda-org: